robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/ListenerInterface.rst

 the latter case, it is possible to prefix them with an underscore.
 For example, instead of using `end_suite` it is possible to use `_end_suite`.

-Following examples illustrates using an external listener as well as library acting as a listener itself:
+Following examples illustrates using an external listener as well as a library acting as a listener itself:

 .. sourcecode:: python